307 Henry St., Suite 211, Alton, IL 62004 (618) 462-8484 Send a Message

 Because I speak Spanish fluently, I was contacted by the U.S. District Court in the Southern District of Illinois to represent a Mexican Defendant pro bono.
 After the favorable result I achieved in this pro bono case, other Spanish speaking clients contacted me to represent them and the District Court began appointing me in other cases.

 In part due to being a member of the Criminal Justice Act Panels, I have represented in excess of 800 criminal Defendants in federal courts in the Southern District of Illinois and Eastern District of Missouri.
-In recent years, my practice has evolved from representing clients charged with federal drug or gun crimes to white collar cases.
+In recent years, my practice has evolved towards representing clients charged with federal drug crimes, gun crimes, or white collar crimes.

 I have actively sought to improve the federal defense bars in the Southern District of Illinois and Eastern District of Missouri.
 In 2001 I began organizing yearly seminars which were dedicated solely to issues involving federal criminal practice in the Southern District of Illinois and Eastern District of Missouri.
 From 2002 through 2011 I hosted an annual dinner honoring the late Dr. Martin Luther King, Jr. The Dinner drew in excess of 150 people including judges, Assistant U.S. Attorneys and members of the criminal defense bar.